makischu/Multical303_MBus2MQTT/README.md

 By the way, there is also a code for "Accumulation only if positive contributions".
 I don't know why Kamstrup did not apply this "enhanced" information to heat energy.
 Probably to avoid compatibility issues.
 And I wonder why Kamstrup defines a manufacturer specific way, if there *is* a standard-compliant manufacturer-agnostic way.
 And I am impressed of the M-Bus-authors' work.
 Covering so many use cases in a both comprehensible and efficient manner.

+Summary: I recommand [wmbusmeters](https://github.com/wmbusmeters/wmbusmeters) for the main software part (see [pull request](https://github.com/wmbusmeters/wmbusmeters/pull/1396) if you need the proposed adaption).
+The python script here is more or less just a wrapper around it.